groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/delete/pptx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Procedures for Deleting Text Signatures from PPTX using C#"
+    title: "How to delete text signatures from PPTX using C#"
     content: |
       [GroupDocs.Signature](/signature/net/) simplifies the task for .NET developers to remove text signatures in PPTX files by implementing a few straightforward steps.